Panel Flying Impressions

 Boy that GRT EIS screen is ugly, should I hide it, or panel mount it?

 I thought it was ugly too.
 Turns out it's kind of handy to have on the panel, and it has tons of info on it.
 Just buy the nice trim plane from SteinAir and you'll be happy and be over it soon psychologically.
+It is very readable from a distance too, so it is actually nice to have.

 Do you need Aileron trim, or not?
 Where should I mount my switches?
 What about Ruder Trim?